-As of February 16, 2023, the Engineering and Related Services (P&DD) appraisal ('sStreamlined') is to be used for all Preliminary and Detailed Design assignments, also, for Bridge Engineering when the contract is being led by the Project Delivery Office
+As of February 16, 2023, the Engineering and Related Services (P&DD) appraisal ('streamlined') is to be used for all Preliminary and Detailed Design assignments, also, . for Bridge Engineering when the contract is being led by the Project Delivery Office

-The The revised Streamlined e Engineering appraisal form was , developed in 2022 where the two main sections of , is divided into three (3) parts: Section 1.0, Project Management and, Section 2.0, Quality of Deliverables are merged and Section 3.0, is Occupational Health and Safety (OHS).
-The performance appraisal form contains formulae that calculates individual section and sub-section ratings by multiplying the weight times by the rating.
+The revised engineering appraisal form was developed in 2022 where the two main sections of 1.0, Project Management and 2.0, Quality of Deliverables are merged Section 3.0, is Occupational Health and Safety (OHS).
+The performance appraisal form contains formulae that calculates individual section and sub-section ratings by multiplying the weight by the rating.

-The overall performance appraisal rating is a weighted average of Section 1.0 and Section 2.0 the five (5) Activity Categories of the merged section.
-Typically, this weighting may be 50 percent (50%) each for Sections 1.0 and 2.0, however, Tthe weights may vary from assignment to assignment.
+The performance appraisal rating is a weighted average of the five (5) Activity Categories of the merged section.
+The weights may vary from assignment to assignment.
 The OHS reduction, if applicable, is the last step to calculate the overall performance appraisal rating.

-Section of 1.0: Project Management & Section 2.0, Quality of Deliverables includes five (5) sub-sections 1 - 5 and evaluates how the project was managed based on the subsections that are applicable to the assignment.
-The rating provided for each applicable sub-section is an integer value of 1, 2, 3, 4, or 5.
-At the end of Sections 1.0 & 2.0 the weighted average is calculated to two (2) decimal places in RAQS.
+Section of 1.0 Project Management & 2.0 Quality of Deliverables includes five (5) subsections 1 - 5 and evaluates how the project was managed based on the sub-sections that are applicable to the assignment.
+The rating provided for each applicable subsection is an integer value of 1, 2, 3, 4, or 5.
+At the end of Section 1.0 & 2.0 the weighted average is calculated to two (2) decimal places in RAQS.

-1. Planning, Scheduling, Utilities and Timeliness of Delivery

-2. Project Manager

-3. Public, Stakeholder and External Agency Relations

-4. Quality of Detail Design Contract Package

-5. Quality of Final (Specialty) Deliverables (Excluding CTS submission for Detail Design projects)
+- 1. Planning, Scheduling, Utilities and Timeliness of Delivery - 2.
+Project Manager - 3.
+Public, Stakeholder and External Agency Relations - 4.
+Quality of Detail Design Contract Package - 5.
+Quality of Final (Specialty) Deliverables (Excluding CTS submission for Detail Design projects)

-JuneApril 2023 March February 202315

-Planning and SpecialtyEngineering Assignments
+Planning and Specialty Assignments

-The Engineering and Related Services 3 appraisal form was appraisal form, revised in 202209, is divided into three (3) parts: Section 1.0, Project Management, Section 2.0, Quality of Deliverables and Section 3.0, Occupational Health and Safety (OHS).
-The performance appraisal form contains formulae that calculates individual section and sub-section Rratings by multiplying the weight timesby the Rrating.
+The Engineering and Related Services 3 appraisal form was revised in 2022, is divided into three (3) parts: Section 1.0, Project Management, Section 2.0, Quality of Deliverables and Section 3.0, Occupational Health and Safety (OHS).
+The performance appraisal form contains formulae that calculates individual section and sub-section ratings by multiplying the weight by the rating.

-The oOverall Pperformance Aappraisal rRating is a weighted average of Section 1.0 and Section 2.0.
-Typically this weighting may be 50 percent (50%) each for Sections 1.0 and 2.0 however tThe weights may vary from assignment to assignment (typically this weighting may be 50% each for Sections 1.0 and 2.0).
-The OHS reduction, if applicable, is the last step to calculate the Ooverall Pperformance Aappraisal Rrating.
+The performance appraisal rating is a weighted average of Section 1.0 and Section 2.0.
+The weights may vary from assignment to assignment (typically this weighting may be 50% each for Sections 1.0 and 2.0).
+The OHS reduction, if applicable, is the last step to calculate the overall performance appraisal rating.

-Section 1.0: Project Management\-includes seven (7) sub-sections 1.1 - 1.7, and evaluates how the project was managed based on the sub-sections that are applicable to the assignment.
+Section 1.0: Project Management includes seven (7) sub-sections 1.1 - 1.7, and evaluates how the project was managed based on the sub-sections that are applicable to the assignment.
 The rating provided for each applicable sub-section is an integer value of 1, 2, 3, 4, or 5.
 At the end of Section 1.0 the weighted average is calculated to two (2) decimal places in RAQS.